CausalInference/pygformula/docs/source/Specifications/Deterministic knowledge.rst

     * - Arguments
       - Description
     * - restrictions
-      - (Optional) A list with lists, each inner list contains its first entry the covariate name of that its deterministic knowledge is known; its second entry is a dictionary whose key is the conditions which should be True when the covariate is modeled, the third entry is the value that is set to the covariate during simulation when the conditions in the second entry are not True.
+      - (Optional) List of lists.
+Each inner list contains its first entry the covariate name of that its deterministic knowledge is known; its second entry is a dictionary whose key is the conditions which should be True when the covariate is modeled, the third entry is the value that is set to the covariate during simulation when the conditions in the second entry are not True.